When to Call a Pro for Roof Leaks Before Winter Hits

 This swift action prevents minor leaks from turning into full-blown water or mold emergencies.

 A roof leak doesn’t just affect your shingles — it seeps into ceilings, insulation, and walls.
-Titus Restoration uses industrial-grade pumps, air movers, and dehumidifiers to remove moisture from every layer of your home’s structure.
+Titus Contracting uses industrial-grade pumps, air movers, and dehumidifiers to remove moisture from every layer of your home’s structure.

 By addressing moisture immediately, we help homeowners avoid long-term issues like warping, rot, or mold contamination.